StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

         Be aware that the service may take some time to start initially.

     !!! bug "Troubleshooting TheHive"
-        If you run into issues, see the [Troubleshooting](../operations/troubleshooting.md) page for guidance.
+        If you run into issues, see [Enable Trace Logging for Troubleshooting](../operations/troubleshooting.md) for guidance.

 3. Open your web browser and go to the URL you configured in the `application.baseUrl` setting inside the `/etc/thehive/application.conf` file.